This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 Science is probably one of the subjects where “hands-on” is exemplified the most.
-Since science is the study of our physical and natural world, it becomes a subject the entire family can enjoy.
+Since science studies our physical and natural world, it becomes a subject a child can really enjoy.

-However, a child with special needs may not have the words to raise questions of his world.
-He also might find some scientific experiments difficult to tackle due to fine motor delays or sensory aversions.
-Does that mean that science is to be forgotten in your home?
-You know that answer is a resounding ‘No”.
-Let me show you in this post how to get started with science.
+However, a neurodivergent or disabled child may not have the words to raise questions about their world.
+They also might find some scientific experiments difficult to tackle due to fine motor delays or sensory aversions.
+Does that mean that science is to be omitted?
+This article shows how to start with science with a neurodivergent or disabled child.

-Why science may be a challenge for children with special needs
+Why science may be a challenge for neurodivergent or disabled children

-- Children with sensory aversions may not want to engage in experiments that require them to touch a variety of materials.
+- Children with sensory aversions may not want to engage in experiments requiring them to touch various materials.

-- Children with fine motor delays may have difficulty with manipulating scientific tools.
+- Children requiring fine motor support may have difficulty manipulating scientific tools.

 - Some items explored may be a danger to children who still mouth objects.

 As much as you’ll be inspired by what you find on Pinterest (or elsewhere, for that matter), don’t go beyond a child’s developmental level.
 Remember that, according to Jean Piaget, non-disabled children are considered to be self-centred up until age 7.
 It may take some children past age 7 to begin reasoning in logical ways.
 Work on a variation of the tips below to make significant gains over time.

 - Observe.
 The most natural place to begin is in nature.
 Get outdoors and talk about what you see, hear, or feel.
 Describe the changes in seasons using signs (COLD, HOT, SNOW) or other communication systems the child uses.
 Listen to the birds and imitate them.
 Extend observations to the physical world.
 Look closely at fruits and vegetables as you prepare a meal.
 Compare them.
 Watch how an egg goes from (somewhat) liquid to a solid while making scrambled eggs.
 Exclaim with excitement when flicking the lights on and off.
 Observe and talk about everything in the child’s world.